pieterberg/Smartie-Sorter/documentation/components.md

 The stainless steel components should be laser cut out of 316 stainless steel.
 Section 2.5 provides more information about machining the stainless steel components.

-The Smartie Hopper Servo Arm should be glued to its servo horn using a steel epoxy adhesive such as the Pratley Steel Quickset® Epoxy.
+The Smartie Hopper Servo Arm should be glued to its servo horn using a steel epoxy adhesive such as Pratley Steel Quickset® Epoxy.

 The stainless steel brackets should be glued in place using a steel epoxy adhesive as well as fastened using countersunk machine screws.
 A high-strength threadlocker, such as LOCTITE® 270, should be used to glue the nuts in place.